dotkernel/frontend-documentation/docs/book/v5/core-features/account-anonymization.md

 The anonymization process makes these replacements:

-- The firstname and lastname are replaced with `anonymous` concatenated with the current UNIX timestamp, e.g. `anonymous1725980747`
+- The firstname and lastname are replaced with `anonymous` concatenated with the current UNIX timestamp, e.g. `anonymous1725980747`.
-- The email is replaced with `anonymous` concatenated with the current UNIX timestamp and the value in `userAnonymizeAppend`, e.g. `anonymous1725980747@example.com`
+- The email is replaced with `anonymous` concatenated with the current UNIX timestamp and the value in `userAnonymizeAppend`, e.g. `anonymous1725980747@example.com`.
+- The avatar image and its database record are deleted.

 The `userAnonymizeAppend` key can be set in `config/autoload/local.php` or left empty.